-in The Board's ambition is for health & social care to be people centred.
+- monative country The Board's ambition is for health & social care to be people centred.
 This means supporting people in decision making about their own health & care, which may expose individuals to higher risk where they make an informed decision.
 The Board will also seek to balance individual safety risks with collective safety risks to the community.
-Controls: Management structure in place with updates reported to the MIJB.
+Management structure in place with updates reported to the MIJB.
 Organisational Development plan in place and Workforce Plans are being updated to align to the new strategic plan.
 Continued activity to address specific recruitment and retention issues.
 Management competencies continue to be developed through Kings Fund training although this was suspended due to Covid19.
+There will be a 2 day event 16/17 May 2023 for the Senior Management Team as part of a Grampian wide event.
 Communications & Engagement Strategy was approved in November 2019 and continues.
 Council and NHS performance systems in operation with HSCM reporting being further developed and information relating to vacancies, turnover and staff absences is integral to this.
 Managers are highlighting any areas of concern and where appropriate this is identified in operational risk registers.
 HSCM services have commenced weekly reporting of workforce sit reps for Senior Management Team oversight highlighting vacancies, annual leave, sickness absence and Covid impacts so that issues can be identified and assessed quickly.
 Moray Council are carrying out a study of accommodation needs, including people working in the Health and Care sector.
 Mitigating Actions: System re-design and transformation.
 Organisational Development Plan and Workforce plan were updated and approved by MIJB in November 2019.
 The updated Workforce plan has been submitted to Scottish Government and comments were received by the HSCP in October 2022.
 These are currently being worked through.
 These plans are core documents for the Workforce Forum which has recently re-commenced following a temporary suspension during the first quarter of this year due to Covid impact.
 Staff Wellbeing is a key focus and there are many initiatives being made available to all staff including training, support, information and access to activities.
 Locality Managers are developing the Multi-disciplinary teams in their areas and some project officer support has been provided to develop the locality planning model across Moray.
 Lead Managers are involved in regional and national initiatives to ensure all learning is adopted to improve this position.
 Lead Managers and Professional Leads are linked to University Planning for intakes and programmes for future workforce development.